-FY 2024 Revised Budget
+FY 2025 Revised Budget

-Forms for preparing the FY 2024 Revised Budget are located under the BFM toolbar "Budget Formulation."
+Forms for preparing the FY 2025 Revised Budget are located under the BFM toolbar "Budget Formulation."

-Agencies are expected to operate within the current year budget as enacted, both within the bounds of the individual line items of the prevailing Appropriations Act as well as by agency "bottom-line" funding levels, particularly with respect to appropriations of general revenue and the Rhode Island Capital Plan Fund (RICAP).
-Given recent legislative changes to RI General Laws § 35-3-24 contained in Article 2, Section 5 of the FY 2020 Appropriations Act, the Budget Office is requiring that all agency budget submissions for FY 2024 revised appropriations remain at or below the enacted level at the program (i.e. line item) level for all general revenue and RICAP line items.
+Agencies are expected to operate within the current year budget as enacted, both within the bounds of the individual line items of the prevailing Appropriations Act as well as by agency "bottom-line"

+funding levels, particularly with respect to appropriations of general revenue and the Rhode Island Capital Plan Fund (RICAP).
+Given recent legislative changes to RIGL § 35-3-24 contained in Article 2, Section 5 of the FY 2020 Appropriations Act, the Budget Office is requiring that all agency budget submissions for FY 2025 revised appropriations remain at or below the enacted level at the program (i.e. line item) level for all general revenue and RICAP line items.
 As a reminder, the line item is generally designated by the first 4-digits of the seven-digit appropriation accounts ("line-sequences") that together comprise an appropriation in Article 1.
 Although there are some exceptions, as a general rule, a line item authorizes the legal boundary for the totality of expenditures from a specific source of funds within a specific budget program.

-One exception to this rule is where a discretionary reappropriation (general revenue) has been previously approved by the Governor, an automatic RICAP balance forward from FY 2023 is operative, or language within Article 1 of the FY 2023 Revised Appropriations Act explicitly reappropriates certain funding to FY 2024.
+One exception to this rule is where a discretionary reappropriation (general revenue) has been previously approved by the Governor, an automatic RICAP balance forward from FY 2024 is operative, or language within Article 1 of the FY 2024 Revised Appropriations Act explicitly reappropriates certain funding to FY 2025.
 However, in no cases shall the requested increase extend beyond the funding afforded by these types of reappropriation.

-Reallocations of appropriated funding between general revenue or RICAP line items of any agency, even if of a "zero-sum" nature, is likewise prohibited.
-However, through the use of the BFM base budget form and the Personnel Cost Forecasting module (PCF), agencies will maintain the ability to reallocate funding among natural accounts and between line-sequences within general revenue line items as necessary.
-Effectively, this provides agencies the latitude to realign enacted program financing in recognition of any necessary technical adjustments to the current year expenditure plan and acknowledgement of any intra-program surpluses and deficits that are anticipated.
-However, reallocations of program financing that are clearly not in keeping with the appropriation intent of the General Assembly, while strongly discouraged by OMB, should be set forth in an FY 2024 Decision Package.
+Through the use of the BFM base budget form and the Personnel Cost Forecasting module (PCF), agencies will maintain the ability to reallocate funding among natural accounts and between line-sequences within general revenue line items as necessary.
+However, reallocations of program financing that are clearly not in keeping with the appropriation intent of the General Assembly, while strongly discouraged by OMB, should be set forth in an FY 2025 Decision Package.

-If an increase to general revenue or RICAP line items in FY 2024 is deemed absolutely crucial to the continuation of effective and efficient agency operations, agencies must submit an FY 2024 Decision Package that clearly explains the underlying causes and programmatic rationale(s) for the increase.
+If an increase to general revenue or RICAP line items in FY 2025 is deemed absolutely crucial to the continuation of effective and efficient agency operations, agencies must submit an FY 2025 Decision Package that clearly explains the underlying causes and programmatic rationale(s) for the increase.
 All relevant database modifications should be contained within the Decision Package itself, and not subsumed within the base budget form(s).
-Although some increases in general revenue appropriations may be needed due to unforeseen circumstances, it is expected that most of these requests will be related to federal funds, few will be related to general revenue, and very few will ultimately be submitted as part of the FY 2024 Supplemental Appropriations Act in January.
+Although some increases in general revenue appropriations may be needed due to unforeseen circumstances, it is expected that most of these requests will be related to federal funds, few will be related to general revenue, and very few will ultimately be submitted as part of the FY 2025 Supplemental Appropriations Act in January.

 Increases to Federal Funds, Restricted Receipt, and (non-RICAP) Other Funds line items are allowable within the agency budget submission but are subject to review and revision by OMB and the Governor's Office on a case-by-case basis.
-Unless permissible under current statute, requests for new restricted receipt accounts will be accepted for FY 2025 only, as these generally require prior legislative authority to establish, pursuant to RIGL § 35-4-22.1(b) and RIGL § 35-4-22.2.
+Unless permissible under current statute, requests for new restricted receipt accounts will be accepted for FY 2026 only, as these generally require prior legislative authority to establish, pursuant to RIGL § 35-4-22.1(b) and RIGL § 35-4-22.2.